department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance/fry-scholarship.md

 ### Do I qualify for these benefits?

-Children qualify as of their 18th birthday or after graduating high school, whichever comes first.
+- Children qualify as of their 18th birthday or after graduating high school, whichever comes first.
 Childrens’ eligibility ends on their 33rd birthday.
 A spouse has 15 years from the Servicemember’s death to use the benefit.

-If you are a dependent and your parent died in the line of duty before August 1, 2011, you may be eligible for both the Fry Scholarship and the [Survivors' and Dependents' Educational Assistance](/education/gi-bill/survivors-dependent-assistance/dependents-education/) (DEA) program, but you can use only one program at a time.
+- If you're a dependent and your parent died in the line of duty before August 1, 2011, you may be eligible for both the Fry Scholarship and the Survivors' and Dependents' Educational Assistance (DEA) program, but you can use only one program at a time.
 Combined benefits are capped at 81 months of full-time training.
+[Read about the DEA program](/education/gi-bill/survivors-dependent-assistance/dependents-education/).

-Surviving spouses are eligible to receive [Dependency and Indemnity Compensation](http://www.benefits.va.gov/COMPENSATION/types-dependency_and_indemnity.asp) (DIC) while using the Fry Scholarship.
+- Surviving spouses are eligible to receive Dependency and Indemnity Compensation (DIC) while using the Fry Scholarship.
 Children over 18 who receive DIC benefits will need to give up those payments when they start to use the Fry Scholarship.
+[Read about DIC](http://www.benefits.va.gov/COMPENSATION/types-dependency_and_indemnity.asp).

 **Exception:**<br>
 Spouses who remarry won't be able to get the Fry Scholarship.